tommybrahhh/polycentral/deployment-validation-guide.md

 - [ ] Check for any errors in production
 - [ ] Verify user registrations work
 - [ ] Test authentication flow
-- [ ] Test tournament functionality
+- [ ] Test event functionality
 - [ ] Monitor performance metrics

-This comprehensive guide ensures that the authentication and tournament fixes are properly validated when deploying to both Render and Vercel platforms via GitHub.
+This comprehensive guide ensures that the authentication and event fixes are properly validated when deploying to both Render and Vercel platforms via GitHub.